 The Campus Residence

 Gutenberg College is housed in a beautiful 17,000-square-foot brick building built in 1939 as a sorority.
 The building accommodates a small number residents, who reside in separate halls for men and women.
 Classrooms, offices, a library, a community living room, a kitchen, and an on-site laundry facility are also located in the building along with the Puccinelli Art Gallery.
-Outside, a lovely landscaped yard surrounds the building, and a raised-bed garden plot is available for residents’ use.
+Outside, a lovely landscaped yard surrounds the building, and a garden plot is available for residents’ use.
 Gutenberg sometimes leases houses near the college building to provide additional housing for Gutenberg’s Residence Program.

 A critical part of the Residence Program is the presence of House Managers.
 House Managers live on campus and are responsible for coordinating meals, chores, activities, and housing-related services.
 House Managers are also responsible for encouraging an environment and culture within the program that promotes Gutenberg College’s mission.
 As such, they are there to lead by example and be available as a resource to residents in need of guidance and support.